MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 To Value   5280
 ```

-The first command issues the request and saves the response in the `$R` variable.
+The first command issues the request and saves the response in the `$response` variable.

 The second command gets any **InputField** where the **name** property is like "* Value".
 The
 filtered results are piped to `Select-Object` to select the **name** and **value** properties.